-Choosing the right poly mailer size for a hoodie might seem minor, but it's one of the easiest ways to cut waste, save on shipping costs, and streamline your fulfillment process.
-Hoodies vary widely in thickness and structure, so finding the ideal mailer takes more thought than you might expect.
-The key is understanding hoodie volume, how fabric behaves, and how poly mailers compress around soft goods.
+Finding the right poly mailer size for hoodies might seem minor, but it's one of the easiest ways to cut waste, save on shipping costs, and streamline your fulfillment process.
+Hoodies vary widely in thickness and structure, so choosing the ideal mailer takes more thought than you might expect.

 Understanding Hoodie Volume and Why It Matters